 On purchase, receive shapes + notes + gallery + serial

-200 Colorful arch shapes for Adobe ® Photoshop, Adobe Indesign, Adobe Illustrator, Apple Pages, PS Elements, Xara and many other applications - all the arch shapes are in PDF (Adobe Acrobat vector format).
-You can also convert the PDF designs from the stored PDF format to JPG and PNG format for use in many other applications.
-The arch shapes for Photoshop etc are for commercial (CU4CU) use - use to create items for sale such as books, logos, ceramics, mugs, posters, mobile phone covers, e-reader covers, adverts, skateboards, fashions, ceramics etc. Load the arch shape PDF designs via the file open command of Photoshop as well as the file place command.
-Once loaded, the shapes can be used as design elements as well as layers.
-The arch shapes can be re-colored, modified, blended, combined, exported to other applications and much more.
+200 Colorful arch shapes for Adobe ® Photoshop, Adobe IND, Adobe Illustrator, Apple Pages, PS Elements, Xara and many other applications in PDF.
+You can also convert the PDFs from the stored PDF to JPG and PNG for use in many other applications.
+For commercial (CU4CU) use - use to create items for sale such as books, logos, ceramics, mugs, posters, mobile phone covers, e-reader covers, adverts, skateboards, fashions, ceramics etc. Load the arch shape PDFs via the open command of Photoshop as well as the place command.
+Once loaded, they can be used as elements as well as layers.
+They can be re-colored, modified, blended, combined, exported to other applications and much more.

-Editing the PDF vector shapes in Photoshop
+Editing / Accessing the PDF vector shapes in Adobe PS

-A better option is to use the open as smart object option found in the file menu - you can then re-size the image via the image menu image size command 100s of times without causing any issues to the sharpness of the design - as a smart object, the design remains in the original format as a vector arch shapes PDF design and can be edited and resized with ease.
+A better option is to use the open as smart object option found in the file menu - you can then re-size the image via the image menu image size command 100s of times without causing any issues to the sharpness of the work - as a smart object, the item remains in the original format as a vector PDF and can be edited and resized with ease.

 How to convert the shapes as PNG TIFF etc files / export